Lab 1: Getting started

 Collaboration.

-- You are encouraged to work with your classmates on the lab exercises as directed by your lab TA.
+- You are encouraged to work with your classmates on the exercises in the lab, but please follow current policy and procedures.

 Using folders

-You should create a separate folder for each lab.
+We strongly encourage you to create a separate folder for each lab

 -